josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 <CounterButtonComparison />

 <SideNote>
-  <p>I use arrow functions and omit semicolon in these examples, but those are just personal stylistic preferences.</p>
+  I use arrow functions and omit semicolon in these examples, but those are just personal stylistic preferences.
 </SideNote>

 There are some key differences I'd like to point out between the Svelte version and the others: